 On average, private planes fly between 600 km/h and 1,100 km/h.
 In contrast, commercial planes fly between 750 km/h and 900 km/h.

 For example, the Boeing 737 has an average cruise speed of 933 km/h or 580 mph, and the Airbus A380 cruises at 903 km/h or 561 mph on average.

 Private jets also spend less time waiting to take off and land than commercial planes due to their smaller size and private terminals (Fixed-Base Operators), which is another reason why private jets land at their destination more quickly.

-Private jets are faster than commercial planes because they’re lighter and fly higher than commercial planes.
+One of the key differences between jets and planes, is that private jets are faster than commercial planes because they’re lighter and fly higher than commercial planes.